 This course is an overview of logistics management in the modern business environment.
 It examines financial and economic aspects of logistics and highlights the value created by logistics activities.
 Students will evaluate transportation and warehousing management strategies.
 The course takes a practical approach to logistics and applies innovative logistics principles to business situations.
 The course examines contemporary topics, including the role of inventory, that support the organization’s strategic goals.
 Prerequisite: MGT 300.

 Careers in Nursing

-The bachelor of science in nursing (RN to BSN) degree provides the associate’s degree or diploma-prepared registered nurse (RN) an opportunity to enhance and advance their professional nursing career.
-Take a look at your potential career options below.
+The RN to BSN degree program provides the associate’s degree or diploma-prepared registered nurse (RN) an opportunity to enhance and advance their professional career.
+Students that successfully complete the program may pursue employment as:

 - Charge Nurse